 Most of you will still think of this as something other people do, and that you of course are the unbiased observer who can clearly see their stupidity.
 There is a reason for this, too.
 They call it the Bias Blind Spot.
 The biases in your system cripple even your ability to examine your own biases.
-So just now, when you thought to yourself, "Ha, I've caught myself doing that!
-But at least I'm not as nutty as those 'Obama is a Muslim' nutjobs!", you just saw your own bias at work.
+So right now, when you thought to yourself "Ha, I've caught myself doing that!
+But at least I'm not as nutty as those 'Obama is a Muslim' nutjobs!", you saw your own bias at work.
 You're trying to examine a broken mechanism with a broken mechanism.
-It's like trying to perform surgery on your own ass, with a scalpel that is itself clenched in your ass.
+It's like trying to perform surgery on your own ass, with a scalpel which is itself clenched in your ass.

 Your Mood Skews Your Memories

 At least once this month, you've heard an old guy, either in life or on your television or on talk radio, talking about how we need to get America back to the good ol' days.
 You know, the way it was when he was a kid, when everyone was honest and worked hard and people cared about each other.
 It doesn't matter that he was growing up during brutal wars and race riots, or that his grandfather was saying the same thing when he was a boy.
 This guy knows he can remember a time when everything was wonderful.

 "Back in those days, folks were decent to their fellow man."

 Now, you probably have a moody friend who is scoffing at this, because they can spout a long list of ways life has wronged them over the years.
 Or maybe you're that friend.
 That process doesn't work in people suffering from depression.
 They tend not to remember vivid details of memory at all, exchanging it instead for a vague memory of how lame everything is all the time because their life just sucks and stuff.